RebelToolbox/RebelDocumentation/tutorials/math/vector_math.rst

-With Godot, you can use the built-in method:
+With Rebel Engine, you can use the built-in method:

 .. tabs::
  .. code-tab:: gdscript GDScript